-In order to conduct its business, the Commission shall regularly meet on the first and third Mondays of every month from October 2014 through July 2015, unless this falls on a holiday, in which case the Commission shall meet on the day following that holiday (i.e., the following Tuesday).
+In order to conduct its business, the Commission shall regularly meet on the first and third Mondays of every month from September 2015 through July 2016, unless this falls on a holiday, in which case the Commission shall meet on the day following that holiday (i.e., the following Tuesday).
 Regular meetings shall be in room 416 of City Hall unless otherwise noted on the Youth Commission website (www.sfgov.org/yc).

-Exceptions include- January 2015 (in which the Commission shall have a regular meeting on the first Monday of the month and then hold a special Mid Year Retreat on January 167 and 178 at a location the delay between January 167 and 178 at a location the delay between January 167 and 178 at a location the delay between January 168 at a location the location the location th
+Exceptions include January 2015 (in which the Commission shall have a regular meeting on the first Monday of the month and then hold a special Mid Year Retreat on January 16 and 17 at a location to be determined).